 All students are to be in their proper classroom when the tardy bell finishes ringing.
 A student who is tardy for the first period of the day; or for juniors and seniors, the first period after lunch; is considered tardy to school and the student must sign in on the sign in/out sheet in the office.
 Students who are tardy the other periods of the day are counted as tardy by the classroom teacher and reported to the office.
-All tardies (regardless of the period) will be counted toward a cumulative.
-A student missing the first period or coming back from lunch is considered tardy up to the half-way point of a class period.
+All tardies (regardless of the period) will be counted toward a cumulative yearly total.

+A student missing first period or coming back from lunch is considered tardy up to the half-way point of a class period.
 Any time after the half-way point, a student will be considered absent unexcused unless a parent has called the office.
+For first period, that is approximately 9:00am. (add)

 Consequences for cumulative tardies:

-1st -3rd unexcused tardy - verbal

-warning/behavior log

-4th unexcused tardy -1 lunch detention
+1st-3rd unexcused tardy - verbal warning/behavior log 4th unexcused tardy - 1 lunch detention

-5th unexcused tardy -3 lunch detentions

-6th unexcused tardy -1 after school detention
+5th unexcused tardy - 3 days of lunch detention 6th and above unexcused tardy - 1 detention after school